Ian Puleston-Davies

-In November 2014, ITV announced that Puleston-Davies had quit his role as Owen Armstrong in Coronation Street, and his character departed from the show on 15 April 2015.

-Early life and career
+Career

-Born in Flint, north Wales, Puleston-Davies starred in the ITV drama Vincent alongside Ray Winstone and in Ghostboat (also for ITV) alongside David Jason.
-He also played the lead roles in Conviction and the BBC Three series Funland.
+Puleston-Davies starred in the ITV drama Vincent alongside Ray Winstone and in Ghostboat (also for ITV) alongside David Jason.

-He has starred in long-running dramas such as EastEnders, Holby City, The Bill, Hollyoaks and Brookside.
-He has also made special appearances in Hustle, Life on Mars, Dalziel and Pascoe, Silent Witness, I'm Alan Partridge, and Cape Wrath.
-In 2007, he starred in the Channel 4 docudrama, Richard Is My Boyfriend.
+He starred in long-running dramas such as EastEnders, Holby City, The Bill, Hollyoaks and Brookside.
+He has also made special appearances in Hustle, Life on Mars, Dalziel and Pascoe, Silent Witness and I'm Alan Partridge.

-In 2009, Puleston-Davies was chosen to play the voiceover part of King Thistle in the children's animated television series Ben and Holly's Little Kingdom.
+In 2008, Puleston-Davies was chosen to play the voiceover part of King Thistle in the children's animated television series Ben & Holly's Little Kingdom.

 From September to October 2010, he played the role of Charlie Fisher in the sixth series of the BBC One drama, Waterloo Road.

 In 2010, Puleston-Davies joined Coronation Street as cast regular, Owen Armstrong.
-He quit the show in November 2014, and his on-screen character departed in April 2015.
+His departure from the show was announced in November 2014.

 In 2005, he co-wrote the drama Dirty Filthy Love, based upon his own experiences dealing with obsessive–compulsive disorder.
 Dirty Filthy Love won a Royal Television Society Award for Best Single Drama and was nominated for the BAFTA Award for "Best Single Drama".

-In January, Puleston-Davies starred in The Teacher alongside Sheridan Smith.
+In January 2022, Puleston-Davies starred in The Teacher alongside Sheridan Smith.
+In 2023, he played the role of Cary Grant's mentor, Bob Pender, in the TV miniseries Archie, about the life of the film star.

 Personal life

-Puleston-Davies lives in Cheshire with his partner, Sue, and their two children, Maggie and Charlie.
+In 2014, Puleston-Davies was living in Edgworth, Lancashire with his partner, Sue, and their two children.

 He is the cousin of former World Champion kickboxer, Russ Williams.

-Puleston-Davies is the patron of Red Dot Drama, an acting workshop group that was formed by Helena Little, a friend of his from the Guildhall School of Music and Drama.
-He is also patron of the CALM Centre, a charity that provides counseling and therapeutic services to the community of Harlow and its environs.
-Puleston-Davies has spoken at length about his personal struggles with obsessive–compulsive disorder, making a documentary for BBC Wales in 2017.
-He also supports the work of the national charity OCD-UK, where he is an active patron, frequently presenting at their annual conferences.